milhy545/Unification/docs/stories/ssh-hell-chronicle-en.md

 # 🔥 The SSH Hell Chronicle: A True Story of 150+ Configuration Failures

-*A dramatized but accurate account of the infrastructure nightmare that gave birth to Unifikation*
+*A dramatized but accurate account of the infrastructure nightmare that gave birth to Unification*

 ---